Geo-omics/WLE-Acidobacteria-Genomes/README.md

 Blast_metaT_vs_Acido_Microcystis_combined_genes.sh contains a custom shell script used to map metatranscriptomic reads to predicted gene calls in the Acidobacteria MAGs and Microcystis references.

 batch_postblast.sh contains a custom shell script used to filter metatranscriptomic read alignments that do not pass minimum thresholds of percent identity and e-value.

+batch_top5.sh contains a custom shell script used to dereplicate read alignments (count each read once).